QuentinRa/blog.quentinra.dev/maths/probabilities/jp/marginal.md

 ## Discrete Marginal Distribution

-The marginal distribution, `loi marginale`, or Marginal probability mass function of X and Y are
+The marginal distribution, `loi marginale`, or the marginal probability mass function of X and Y is

 @
 \mathbb{P}(X=x) =